studiopress/genesis-simple-faq/README.md

 # Genesis Simple FAQ

 A simple plugin to handle FAQ layout and interaction with a shortcode.

+## DEPRECATION NOTICE
+This plugin is now deprecated and will no longer receive feature updates.

+Alternatives:
+- Block Editor users: build an FAQ page with the [Atomic Blocks plugin](https://wordpress.org/plugins/atomic-blocks/) using the [Accordion block](https://atomicblocks.com/blocks/accordion-block/).
+- Classic Editor users: check out the wide range of [other FAQ plugins](https://wordpress.org/plugins/search/faq/).

 ## Usage
 Adding a FAQ is easy and relies on custom post types to organize and format your FAQs.
 To add an FAQ, do the following: